edwinlock/edwinlock.com/teaching.md

 ## Teaching

-I take great pleasure in teaching; it is definitely something I would like to do more of at some point.
+I take great pleasure in teaching.

 ##### College Tutor (2019 to present)
 * Taught seven first-year physics students at New College, University of Oxford